 When?
 Who?
 What?
-By 30 June N+1 Operator Submit report on possible improvements of the MP to the CA, if applicable 24 (No specified deadline) CA Carry out further checks on submitted annual emissions reports, where considered necessary or as may be required by national legislation; require changes of the emissions data and surrender of additional allowances, if applicable (in accordance with Member State legislation).
+March - Septem- ber 24 N+1 CA Subject to national legislation, possible spot checks of submitted annual emissions reports.
+Require corrections by operator, if applicable.
+N.B.
+Subject to national legislation, there is no obligation for CAs to provide assistance or ac- ceptance of operator reports either before or af- ter 30 April).
+By 30 June N+1 Operator Submit report on possible improvements of the MP to the CA, if applicable 25 By 30 September N+1 Operator Surrender allowances (amount corresponding to verified annual emissions) in Union Registry (No specified deadline) CA Carry out further checks on submitted annual emissions reports, where considered necessary or as may be required by national legislation; require changes of the emissions data and sur- render of additional allowances, if applicable (in accordance with Member State legislation).